cwbi-apps/access-request/.github/ISSUE_TEMPLATE/repository-migration-request.md

 ---
 name: Repository Request
-about: Request migration from Platform 1 to GitHub enterprise
+about: Request new repository and associated teams
 title: 'New Repository Request -'
 labels: ''